ericwbailey/ericwbailey.website/source/writing/tech-metaphors.md

 A postmortem revealed three main issues:

-- The sleek design prioritized aesthetics over seaworthiness,
+1. The sleek design prioritized aesthetics over seaworthiness,
-- The weight of the extra guns and the gun deck needed to support them, and
+1. The weight of the extra guns and the gun deck needed to support them, and
-- The weight of the ornamentation caused.
+1. The weight of the ornamentation caused.

 It was also revealed the gun deck was designed and built by someone with no prior experience.
 In addition, Gustav Ⅱ Adolf rushed production.

+## Antarctic Snow Cruiser

+The Antarctic Snow Cruiser was built to help the United States Antarctic Service with transportation in the Antartic.

+The design of the Snow Cruiser featured many interesting and novel features, including retractable wheels, engine coolant recirculation used for heating the main cabin, and a top-mounted pad for housing a small aerial surveillance aircraft.
+However, the Snow Cruiser had one major flaw:

+Its large, smooth, treadless tires were originally designed for use in a swamp environment, and could not grip the Antarctic snow.
+On its maiden voyage the Snow Cruiser’s tires spun freely and caused the entire vehicle to sink.
+Only by placing the Snow Cruiser's in reverse was the crew was able to move it.

+The Antarctic Snow Cruiser was abandoned and disappeared under deep snow cover and shifting ice.

 ## Baby centrifuge